Take a look at our photo-blog post about Xata's first off-site, featuring insights on our learnings.

-Xata is a fully remote team with employees in Spain, Germany, Andorra, Belgium, and the US, with plans to add more countries soon.
-To compensate for our mostly Zoom-based work lives, we’re meeting in person a few times per year for an offsite in a nice location.
+Xata is a fully remote team with employees located in Spain, Germany, Andorra, Belgium, and the US, and we have plans to expand to more countries soon.
+To make up for our primarily Zoom-based work culture, we arrange to meet in person several times per year at an offsite location.

 First, a couple of months in advance, we chose the dates and the location.
 For the dates, we wanted it as soon as possible, but also when we expected the COVID-19 cases to go down, reducing the chances of travel restrictions.
 A couple of people on the team will go on parental leave soon and others had planned vacations, so we took those into account as well.